rafaelcattan/rafaelcattan.github.io/_posts/2025-12-05-forecasting.md

 Since it is easier to access public API-based macroeconomic data-sets I'll stick with the second.

-In the post I'll adress the following question: can I forecast the US unemployment rate?
+In the post I'll adress the following question: can we forecast the US unemployment rate?

 First things first, lets dive into the data.
 I'm using US monthly unemployment rate from 2014-12-16 until 2024-12-01 (that's all I've got in free version of the [Bureau Of Labour and Statistics ](https://api.bls.gov)), making only 240 observations.